gkrizek/leh/README.md

 _WARNING: If you do not call the `Initialize()` function, you MUST define a `LEH_MESSAGE` environment variable._

 If you are only appending a custom message to your exception logs there is no delay in exiting.
 However, if you are executing a Lambda function there will be a slight delay between when the error is thrown and when the error is logged and the program is exited.
-This delay is the time it takes to execute the Lambda function.
-We always call the Lambda function asynchronously, so there is never a wait for a response.
+This delay is the time it takes to execute the Lambda function. leh always calls the Lambda function asynchronously, so there is never a wait for a response.

 ## Examples